tweidinger/presentations/tauri-2-secure-edition/Tauri-2-secure-edition.md

 When building a native application, there is no browser sandbox or environment and you are responsible for writing code that does not compromise and break the user's device.

 For the threat model of a Tauri application we need to consider a mix of both.
 But to fully understand where to apply which perspective, let us start with the general architecture of a Tauri and its trust boundaries.

 ---
+## What is a Trust Boundary?

+	> Trust boundary is a term used in computer science and security which describes a boundary where program data or execution changes its level of "trust," or where two principals with different capabilities exchange data or commands. (*Wikipedia*)

+Before we delve into Tauri's boundaries, we start with a short alignment on how we understand Trust Boundaries.

+Trust is something depending on the implementation and the perspective.
+It is a very broad term and is a central topic in IT-Security and the exact definition needs to be defined for each scenario.

+Another thing we can derive from the definition on the slide is that there are different levels of trust and sometimes data is passed between these levels.
+When something is transferred into another level, it can end up in a higher or of lower level of trust.

+Whenever it changes it's level, it has to pass a boundary and this is where the uncertainty happens and actual security vulnerabilities can occur.

+Whenever something passes this boundary unintentional it is called a trust boundary violation.

+Inspecting and strongly defining all data passed between boundaries is very important to prevent these trust boundary violations.
+If data is passed without access control between these boundaries then it's easy possible for attackers to elevate privileges and abuse the newly gained privileges.

+---
 	Tauri Architecture
 ## Trust Boundaries
 ![](media/security-boundaries.svg)

-A Tauri application consists of two main trust groups, the WebView maintained by the local system running the front-end code, and the native code of the Tauri application.
+A Tauri application consists of two main trust levels, the WebView maintained by the local system running the front-end code, and the native code of the Tauri application.

 The WebView has access to the network but is isolated from full system access.
 Code written for the front-end must take into account the typical web threat model and, in Tauri's case, also be aware of exposed system features.
+We don't need to trust this code beyond the exposed system features, if we exclude 0-day exploits in WebView code.

 We call the native part the application core.
 It contains Tauri's core code, the application-specific backend code and the application plugins.
 Most of these components are written in Rust, but sometimes they use or interact with other native languages and bindings.